adtzlr/felupe/docs/performance.md

 # Benchmark 1 - Poisson problem
 The 2d poisson problem from [here](https://github.com/adtzlr/felupe/blob/main/scripts/script_performance_poisson.py) is solved with 4-noded quadrilaterals (linear basis) on a AMD Ryzen 5 2400G / 16GB RAM.
 The table below contains time spent on both assembly and linear solve as a function of the degrees of freedom.
 Assembly times do not contain numba JIT (just-in-time) compilation times.
+PyPardiso was used as a linear solvers in these examples.
+The default solver taken from SciPy (SuperLU) may be slower.

 Performance without Numba (`b.assemble()`, `A.assemble()`)